Faces Places

-Faces Places (stylized as FACES PLACES) is the second studio album by Globe released on March 12, 1997.
+Faces Places (stylized as FACES PLACES) is the second studio album by Globe released in 1997.

 Album information

 Singles from the album were "Is This Love", "Can't Stop Fallin' in Love", "Face", "Faces Places" and "Anytime Smokin' Cigarette".
 Globe recorded the three songs "Is This Love", "Can't Stop Fallin' in Love" and "Face" by new arrangements on the album.

 Faces Places debuted at the number-one position within its first week with sales of over 1,648,000 copies on the Japanese Oricon weekly album charts.

-The album sold over three million copies and became the third best-selling album on the Oricon yearly album charts of 1997 behind GLAY's album Review and Mr. Children's album Bolero.
+The album sold over three million copies and became the third best-selling album on the Oricon yearly album charts of 1997 behind Glay's album Review and Mr. Children's album Bolero.

 The album won the 12th Japan Gold Disc Award for 'Pop Album of the Year'.